 It Dramatically Changed Britney’s Image

 For years, Britney had been trying to stray from her roots as a teen star.
 She told the world that she was maturing into an adult with songs such as “I’m a Slave 4 U,” “Overprotected,” and “Touch of My Hand.”
 However, Blackout solidified it.
 From bragging about her status as a living legend, to commanding male attention, to moving on from her failed marriage to Kevin Federline, this album says that Britney’s all grown up.
+Do you have a feeling your relationship might be in trouble, too?
+Check out our blog post to learn how you can find out if you’re being cheated on.

 It’s undeniable that Britney Spears has left an impact on pop culture, but Blackout completely changed the sound of pop music.
 If you haven’t already, give it a listen for the 10th anniversary of Blackout!
 What’s your favorite Britney song?
 Tell us in the comments below!